Free Will in Ancient Thought

 an achievement goal.

-Before the animal is thirty, its mind is
+Before the animal is thirty, its mind looks like this

 MG: If I am thirsty, I drink

-After the animal perceives it is thirsty, its mind is
+After the animal perceives it is thirsty, its mind becomes

 MG: If I am thirsty, I drink